How To Keep Your Gums Healthy At Home

 Learn how to keep your gums healthy at home

 Regular dental exams ensure that oral health problems, such as cavities or gum disease, are detected before they worsen.
 Maintaining your oral health from home is a priority.
 Our periodontal specialists at Premier Periodontics can give you oral hygiene tips that prevent gum disease.
 For those with early-stage gingivitis, we offer nonsurgical treatment that resolves your gum disease while it is still reversible.
-Call to schedule an appointment at one of our seven Washington locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond.
+Call to schedule an appointment at one of our seven Washington locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond.